Sunak announces ‘Atlantic Declaration’ to boost UK-US ties after Biden talks

 Rishi Sunak met Joe Biden for talks in the White House on issues including artificial intelligence, Ukraine and economic co-operation.

-Rishi Sunak and Joe Biden have agreed a new partnership to bolster economic security in response to China’s growing influence.
+Rishi Sunak and Joe Biden have agreed a new partnership to bolster economic security in response to China’s growing influence, with the Prime Minister calling the UK-US relationship the “indispensable alliance”.

 The Atlantic Declaration, announced as the Prime Minister and US president met in the White House, includes commitments on easing trade barriers, closer defence industry ties and a data protection deal.